 Additionally, larger corporations like Home Depot, American Airlines, and Under Armour have hiring practices inclusive of those with criminal records.

-Benefits to Employers Who Hire an Ex-Offender
+Benefits to Employers Who Hire and Give Ex-Offender Second Chances

-At the forefront of the debate are two obvious benefits for hiring an ex-offender.
+At the forefront of the debate are two obvious benefits of hiring an ex-offender.
 First, employers need employees to support their business.
 Unemployment rates are significantly low in the U.S., clocking in at 3.9% in July 2018.
 However, one of the primary struggles expressed by small business owners is the difficulty they face in finding qualified candidates to fill their open positions.

 A study conducted by Northwestern University in 2017 showed that “individuals with criminal records have a much longer tenure and are less likely to quit their jobs voluntarily than other workers.”
 Knowing this, employers must consider expanding their candidate pool and turn their eye to potential candidates with a possibly less than favorable past.